Active Exploration via Autoregressive Generation of Missing Data: Experiments

-\paragraph{Algorithms compared.} Throughout, PS, short for `posterior sampling', denotes Thompson sampling algorithms, while PS-AR refers to their autoregressive implementations (Algorithm \ref{alg:Thompson}).
-Our primary comparison is between \textsc{PS-AR Flexible NN}, which uses the trained \textsc{Flexible NN} for autoregressive generation, and \textsc{PS Oracle}, which performs Thompson sampling with exact Bayesian inference using the true generative model.
+Our primary comparison is between \textsc{TSAR Flexible NN}, which uses the trained \textsc{Flexible NN} for autoregressive generation, and \textsc{TS Oracle}, which performs Thompson sampling with exact Bayesian inference using the true generative model.

+\paragraph{Truncating generation lengths.} For large population sizes $T$, generating all $T$ missing outcomes during online decision-making (Algorithm~\ref{alg:posterior_sample}) is computationally expensive.
+We therefore modify PSAR to generate only $m=500$ missing outcomes per action and use their average to estimate the mean reward $\mu^{(a)}(\tau)$ from \eqref{eq:mean_reward_tau}.
+Our experiments show this approximation remains effective when $m$ is sufficiently large (see Section~\ref{sec:truncationExp}).

-We also evaluate several alternatives, none of which can match the oracle Bayesian procedure's performance. \begin{enumerate*}[label=(\roman*)] \item \textsc{PS-AR Beta-Bernoulli NN} uses a sequence model with a misspecified unimodal Beta prior; \item \textsc{PS Beta-Bernoulli (Uniform Prior)} performs exact Thompson sampling with a misspecified uniform prior that ignores $Z^{(a)}$; \item \textsc{PS Neural Linear} implements Thompson sampling with a Gaussian-Gaussian Bayesian model, where variances are fixed constants but the prior mean comes from a neural network taking $Z^{(a)}$ as input; \item The \textsc{UCB} algorithm from Section 6 of \citet{Abbasi-YadkoriPaSz11}. \end{enumerate*} Full details of these baselines are provided in Appendix~\ref{sec:bandit_baselines}.
+\paragraph{Baselines.} We consider two additional Thompson Sampling (TS) based baselines, none of which match the performance of the oracle Bayesian procedure. \begin{enumerate*}[label=(\roman*)] \item \textsc{TS Beta-Bernoulli (Uniform Prior)} performs exact Thompson sampling with a misspecified uniform prior that ignores $Z^{(a)}$; \item \textsc{TS Neural Linear} implements Thompson sampling with a Gaussian linear regression, where the regression features consist of the output from a neural network trained to predict outcomes given $Z^{(a)}$ as input, adapting ideas from neural contextual bandits \citep{riquelme2018deep}. \end{enumerate*} Finally, we also consider the \textsc{UCB} algorithm from Section 6 of \citet{Abbasi-YadkoriPaSz11}.
+Full details on baselines are in Appendix~\ref{sec:bandit_baselines}.